This visualization sample demonstrates the use of the TMapView class. We will show how to display and interact with the map, including:

 - The sample uses TMapView to display and manage the maps.

 - TMapCoordinate is used to create the initial coordinates with the indicated latitude and longitude.
-Then, the center of the maps are set to such coordinates with the TMapView.Location property.
+Then, the center of the maps is set to such coordinates with the TMapView.Location property.

 - TMapView.OnCameraChanged updates the CameraInfo TLabel that indicates the Latitude and Longitude of the map Location.